alphagov/govuk-developer-docs/source/manual/postgresql.html.md

 To restore we can use the commands specified in the WAL-E documentation: `backup-fetch` and `wal-fetch`.
 To make this easier, a script has been written to automate the restore of the very latest backup available (`/usr/local/bin/wal-e_restore`).
 The environmental variables which define the AWS credentials will need to be present.
+After the base backup is imported you can watch postgres restoring WAL chunks by `tail -f` on the postgres log.

 ### WAL-E failing with errors about GPG